patrikx3/onenote/README.md

 It then actually integrates itself into the menus and it will auto update itself.

-The app can also be found on [Atom Apps](https://electronjs.org/apps/p3x-onenote)
+(The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
+11 The app can also be found on [ElectronJs Apps](https://electronjs.org/apps/p3x-onenote)

 <!--